bacalhau-project/docs.bacalhau.org/docs/topic-guides/job-templating.md

 ---

-## Templating Support in Bacalhau Job Run

-### Overview
+## Overview

-This documentation introduces templating support for [`bacalhau job run`](../references/cli/job/run), providing users with the ability to dynamically inject variables into their job specifications.
+This documentation introduces templating support for [`bacalhau job run`](/references/cli/job/run), providing users with the ability to dynamically inject variables into their job specifications.
 This feature is particularly useful when running multiple jobs with varying parameters such as S3 buckets, prefixes, and time ranges without the need to edit each job specification file manually.

-### Motivation
+## Motivation

 The motivation behind this feature arises from the need to streamline the process of preparing and running multiple jobs with different configurations.
 Rather than manually editing job specs for each run, users can leverage placeholders and pass actual values at runtime.

-### Templating Implementation
+## Templating Implementation

 The templating functionality in Bacalhau is built upon the Go `text/template` package.
 This powerful library offers a wide range of features for manipulating and formatting text based on template definitions and input variables.

 For more detailed information about the Go `text/template` library and its syntax, please refer to the official documentation: [Go `text/template` Package](https://pkg.go.dev/text/template).

-### Usage Examples
+## Usage Examples

-#### Sample Job Spec (job.yaml)
+### Sample Job Spec (job.yaml)

 ```yaml
 Name: docker job